Throw a Mad Scientist Lab Halloween Party!

 Image Credit: Beth Huntington

-4. Add the eyeball ice cubes to the punch
+4. Add the eyeballs to the punch

-Fill a drink dispenser with lemon lime soda or sparkling water, add a few drops of neon green food coloring and pour in the Halloween eyeball ice cubes for a creepy cold drink that even Frankenstein would love.
+Fill a drink dispenser with lemon-lime soda or sparkling water, add a few drops of neon green food coloring, and pour in the Halloween eyeball ice cubes for a creepy cold drink that even Frankenstein would love.

 Advertisement